MarkRosemaker/academy/first-draft/index.de.md

 ## Wie du Eselsbrücke erstellen kannst #meta

+Basically, you tell yourself a funny, silly, or otherwise memorable story to associate with a particular word. -> example of the Schmidts at dinner: visualize what they are doing, seeing and eating, make it silly

+that's why I put little jokes in, like the children being confused about stuff

 Eselsbrücken mit berühmten Personen: Thomas Mann, Hans Zimmer, Albert Einstein,  Helmut Kohl, Bastian Schweinsteiger, Henry Maske

 ## Gute Nacht!